jam-rjanyamiru/calm-valley/wp-content/plugins/wp-multi-step-checkout/readme.txt

 * Use either FTP or your hosts cPanel to gain access to your website file directories.
 * Browse to the `wp-content/plugins` directory.
 * Upload the extracted `wp-image-zoooom` folder to this directory location.
-* Open the WP admin panel.. click the "Plugins" page.. and click "Activate" under the newly added "WooCommerce Multi-Step Checkout" plugin.
+* Open the WP admin panel.. click the "Plugins" page.. and click "Activate" under the newly added "Multi-Step Checkout for WooCommerce" plugin.

 == Frequently Asked Questions ==